0x6D76/Artemis/docs/roadmap.md

 - [ ] Design a secure command and control mechanism for the server to send basic commands to the agent (e.g., retrieve a file, terminate a process)
 - [ ] Implement the agent-side functionality to receive and execute these commands securely.
+- [ ] Implement logging of all commands sent to agents and their execution status.

 ---